Moment

 6. Enhancing Audio for Your Smartphone

-Because while smartphones have built-in microphones, they often struggle to capture clear and professional-grade audio.
-Investing in dedicated audio gear is highly recommended to elevate your mobile filmmaking — like the JOBY Wavo Plus.
-This compact and affordable shotgun microphone attaches directly to your phone and provides super crisp sound made easy with no added steps or applications to operate.
+Investing in dedicated audio gear is highly recommended to elevate your mobile filmmaking, like the JOBY Wavo Plus.
+This compact and affordable shotgun microphone attaches directly to your phone and provides super crisp sound, making it easy to operate with no added steps or apps.

 7. Editing Apps